 (a) Micro-Raman spectroscopy of the danburite fluid inclusions in the 150-1500 cm-1 range shows the presence of sassolite, calcite and CO2 vapour.
 The black trace shows only the bands of the host danburite.
 Labelled peaks are from the inclusion phases present. (b) Raman spectroscopy of the fluid inclusions in the 1500-3000 cm-1 range shows no bands from additional gas phases (e.g. N2 and/or CH4), but only luminescence signals of the host. (c) In the 3000-3800 cm-1 range, Raman spectroscopy of the fluid inclusions shows additional bands for sassolite (at 3165 and 3247 cm-1) and characteristic bands of water.

 The various proportions of a carbonic vapour phase (CO2) compared to a liquid phase (H2O) indicate a heterogeneous entrapment of the fluid inclusions.
 This suggests that the associated sassolite and calcite precipitated as a result of decreasing temperature through hydration reactions with the host danburite.
-The presence of sassolite together with low-density H2O - CO2 fluid inclusions indicates the Luc Yen danburite originated from an organic pegmatite source rock.
+The presence of sassolite together with low-density H2O - CO2 fluid inclusions indicates the Luc Yen danburite originated from a granitic pegmatite source rock.

 This is a summary of an article that originally appeared in The Journal of Gemmology entitled ‘Sassolite- and CO2-H2O-bearing Fluid Inclusions in Yellow Danburite from Luc Yeb, Vietnam’ by Le Thi-Thu Huong, Kurt Krenn and Christoph Hauzenberger 2017/Volume 35/ No. 6 pp. 544-549